 Now that these two are off the bench, I’ll be taking time out from instrument making to build my new workshop, so this may be my last new instrument post for a few months (although I still have a couple of things on the go which I’ll finish off if I have time this summer).
 Normal service will resume in the autumn.

-Guitar work will be a bit intermittent for the next few months, as I’m going to be building myself a new workshop, moving everything in, and then redecorating and rearranging my house… but before I really get started on all of that, I’m making two 8-string classical guitars: one commission and one experimental prototype, testing out a new design I came up with recently.
+I’m making two 8-string classical guitars at the moment: one commission and one experimental prototype, testing out a new design I came up with recently.
 Looking forward to being able to compare these two in a couple of weeks!

 I’m working on prototypes of two new 5-course baroque guitar models at the moment, both using the same body shape/size (my own design, based on averaging several surviving 17th century 5-course guitars) and string length (660mm), but with a few key differences: